Here you'll find as much information as you could ever want about...guess who! Charlie Morris!

 Back in Florida, Charlie gigged it up as usual, doing a couple dozen gigs around Florida, and two in North Carolina.
 One of the highlights was a mini Florida tour with blues and soul master Darrell Nulisch.

-The upcoming Bluescoast Sessions continued at Panda, with guests Lucky Peterson and The Sauce Boss.
-For this project, Charlie has been bringing in some of the best bluesmen from Florida and beyond to improvise some blues live in the studio.
-The results will be released on CD some fine day.
+The Bluescoast Sessions continued at Panda, with guests Lucky Peterson and The Sauce Boss.
+Charlie brought in some of the best bluesmen from Florida and beyond to improvise some blues live in the studio.
+The results were released in 2017.

 It's always lots of fun hanging out at Panda.
 And that's a good thing, because Chuck spent a lot of time there this year, not only on the Bluescoast Sessions, but also mixing down the new Swiss studio CD, working on an all-acoustic solo disc, and helping Alan Craig out on a couple of his new choons.

 In July and August, Chuck and the boys let those good times roll on the Hé Toi!
 Tour.
 Five festival and three club dates in Switzerland, plus a private party in France.
-Also tracked ten songs with the Swiss boys for a new studio CD.
+Also tracked ten songs with the Swiss boys for a new studio CD [Ten Tall Tales].

-The Charlie Morris Band started 2007 with their eighth tour of Switzerland, a 15-date outing dubbed the Swiss Milkmaid Tour (ask Speedy about the origin of the name).
-We did 15 dates, including several old favorites and two new clubs, the Bierhaus in Sempach and Harry's New York Bar in Montreux.
+CMB started 2007 with our eighth tour of Switzerland, a 15-date outing dubbed the Swiss Milkmaid Tour (ask Speedy about the name).
+We did 15 dates, including some old favorites and two new clubs, the Bierhaus in Sempach and Harry's New York Bar in Montreux.
 As always, we had lots of laughs and ate and drank lots of good stuff.
-We also shot some video, which we'll probably get around to releasing in a few years.
+We also shot some video, which ended up as one of the home movies on the Live in Fribourg DVD.

 In July, we dropped in at the Montreux Jazz Festival for a seven-night stand.
 We held court at Harry's New York Bar in the Raffles Montreux Palace Hotel.
 This ritzy little spot is right across from the festival's main stages, in the hotel where most of the performers stay.
 Joining us on this gig was the fabulous singer Tiza B, who peeled the paint with her renditions of some of our favorite R&B and Soul classics.

-Speaking of R&B and Soul classics, who should stop in at Harry's but Steve Cropper and Duck Dunn, the godlike figures who played on and co-wrote many of those same classics These guys turned out to be very friendly and ready to have some fun!
-We drank some wine and jammed away for most of the night.
-Various other distinguished guests showed up to keep things interesting, including the excellent sax player Aaron MacDonald, and Claude Nobs, the legendary director of the festival.
+Speaking of R&B and Soul classics, who should stop in at Harry's but Steve Cropper and Duck Dunn, the godlike figures who played on and co-wrote many of those same classics.
+They turned out to be friendly and ready to have some fun!
+We drank some wine and jammed for most of the night.
+Various other distinguished guests showed up to play, including the excellent sax player Aaron MacDonald, and legendary festivaldirector Claude Nobs.

-Oh, and Charlie also did a couple dozen gigs in Florida (Orlando, Cocoa Beach, Ft Myers) and one in Tennessee (Brackins Blues Club in Maryville).
-He also spent a lot of time at Panda Studio, working on 3 or 4 new CDs and indulging in madcap antics and zany hi-jinks with George Harris.
+Charlie also did a bunch of gigs in Florida (Orlando, Cocoa , Ft Myers) and one in Tennessee (Brackins Blues in Maryville), and spent some time at Panda Studio, working on 3 or 4 new CDs and indulging in madcap antics and zany hi-jinks with George Harris.

 Charlie started the year off with a 12-date tour of Switzerland, called (for obscure Charlesque reasons) the Big Foot Tour.
 Keyboardist Markus Baumer joined the Swiss band, and did a fine job.